nordeim/FinAnalyst-Pro/docs/prompt-3.md

 Remember to create complete validated working replacement file for all the files that need updating/fixing.
 Please use Canvas for editing the relevant files.

+---

+Awesome understanding! please meticulously review and analyze the two attached sample `README.md` for GitHub repos, then create a prompt to get ChatGPT or any LLM to generate similarly structured `README.md` based on given repo codebase.
+So analyze the structure, layout, format, style, design and other nuances of the attached sample files, then come up with a structured guide as a LLM prompt template.